Helices

 CGI video, wood, hanging straps, speakers.

-image by Fan Liao
+Photography © Fan Liao

 The duration of the exhibition is mapped to a graph presenting the feeding and digestion process of two snakes living in a pet shop, 30 km away from the exhibition space, where Mr. Frank works.
 The nutritional needs that vary from animal to animal, determine the time required before this circular procedure starts again, creating a pattern that defines his weekly work routine.